EmanuelFontelles/emanuelfontelles.github.io/blog/_posts/.ipynb_checkpoints/2018-08-17-ArchLinux-Instalation-checkpoint.md

 * Image from https://www.archlinux.org/download/

+The image can be burned to a CD, mounted as an ISO file, or be directly written to a USB stick using a utility like `dd`.

 ### Copy to a USB drive

-    dd if=archlinux.img of=/dev/sdX bs=16M && sync # on linux
+    dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress oflag=sync
+Run the following command, replacing `/dev/sdx` with your drive, e.g. `/dev/sdb`.
+(Do not append a partition number, so **do not use something like /dev/sdb1**).

 ### Boot from USB drive

-If the usb fails to boot, make sure that secure boot is disabled in the BIOS configuration.
+The new common way to install operational systems as Linux Systems or even Microsoft Windows is using [UEFI system](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface) (You can read more about it here).
+Here we'll use UEFI mode, make sure that secure boot is disabled in the BIOS configuration.
+To see if you are booted on UEFI mode, just list the directory

-## This assumes a wifi only system...
+    ls /sys/firmware/efi/efivars

+if the directory does not exist, the system may be booted in BIOS or CSM mode.

+## Internet connection

+The ArchLinux instalation enables the `dhcpcd` daemon for wired network devices on boot.
+The connection may be verified with ping:

+    ping archlinux.org

+If you have a wifi connection, you can try `wifi-menu` and setup a wireless connection.

     wifi-menu